idiap/DiscoConn-Classifier/readme.txt

 For an explanation and an example of the 36 features extracted, please see 'feature_list.txt'.
 The format is: feature name TAB example value

-If you would like to retrain your own models, the manual gold annotation in Europarl text can be obtained from https://www.idiap.ch/dataset/DiscoConn-Annotation
+If you would like to retrain your own models, the manual gold annotation in Europarl text can be obtained from https://www.idiap.ch/dataset/Disco-Annotation

-Please contact <Thomas.Meyer@idiap.ch> or <ithurstom@gmail.com> for any questions.
+Please contact Thomas.Meyer (at) idiap.ch or ithurstom (a) gmail.com for any questions.